South Caribbean Coast Autonomous Region: Ports and airports

 The South Caribbean Coast Autonomous Region has one port for commercial use: The Bluff.
 The Bluff is located on the Bluefields Bay, 6 nautical miles offshore and about 98 miles north of Costa Rica.
 This port is only accessible by water.
 The navigation route that connects The Bluff with Rama is approximately 100 kilometers along Escondido River, which has been marked with navigation buoys.
 The port offers services to guide ships through the Escondido River and all the way to the Rama port.

 Electric energy

 As of 2016, 52 percent of the South Caribbean Coast Autonomous Region had direct access to the national electricity power grid and enjoyed an uninterrupted power supply.
 This represents approximately 313 communities in both regions, where about US$30 million have been invested to continue improving the quality and coverage of the energy service.

 Transportation

 Air

 The local airline La Costeña currently provides aerial transportation between Managua and the Caribbean Coast.
 It currently offers daily flights to Puerto Cabezas, Bluefields, Corn Island, Siuna, Bonanza, Río San Juan and Waspam.
-Likewise, the Caribbean Coast has three main cargo terminals located in Puerto Cabezas (Bilwi), Bluefields and the Corn Island.
+Likewise, the Caribbean Coast has three main cargo terminals located in Puerto Cabezas (Bilwi), Bluefields and Corn Island.
+All Airports are administered by EAAI.